Death row phenomenon: Phenomenon

 Death row syndrome is a psychological disorder that inmates on death row can go through when they are put in isolation.
 Inmates affected by death row syndrome may display suicidal tendencies and psychotic delusions.
-According to some psychiatrists, the results of being confined to death row for an extended period of time, including the effects of knowing one will die and the living conditions, can fuel delusions and suicidal tendencies in an individual and can cause insanity in a form that is dangerous.
+According to some psychiatrists, the results of being confined to death row for an extended period of time, including the effects of knowing one will be killed and the living conditions, can fuel delusions and suicidal tendencies in an individual and can cause insanity in a form that is dangerous.
 Prisoners wait years for execution on death row and while waiting the prisoners go through painful isolation.
 They live in cells the size of parking spaces.
 Living in this kind of condition can amplify the effects of isolation.
 Most of the inmates stay in their cells for more than twenty hours a day.
 This kind of isolation and waiting for execution causes many inmates to die naturally.

 The suicide rate of death row inmates was found by Lester and Tartaro to be 113 per 100,000 for the period 1976–1999.
 This is about ten times the rate of suicide in the United States as a whole and about six times the rate of suicide in the general U.S. prison population.

-Since the re-institution of the death penalty in 1976 to January 1, 2017, 145 prisoners have waived their appeals and asked that the execution be carried out; most notably, the case of Gary Gilmore in Utah brought the ten-year national moratorium to a halt following Gregg v.
+Since the re-institution of the American death penalty in 1976 to January 1, 2017, 145 prisoners have waived their appeals and asked that the execution be carried out; most notably, the case of Gary Gilmore in Utah brought the ten-year national moratorium to a halt following Gregg v.
 Georgia.
 In the post-Furman era, four states (Connecticut, New Mexico, Oregon, and Pennsylvania) have executed only volunteers.

 The theory of the death row phenomenon may be traced to 1989, when the European Court of Human Rights agreed that poor conditions on death row in Virginia should mean that a fugitive should not be extradited to the US unless the US agreed it would not execute the fugitive if the individual were convicted.
 Additionally, the number of years that the fugitive would be on death row was considered problematic.
 The case is known as Soering v.
 United Kingdom.
 Earlier, however, in 1950, a justice of the United States Supreme Court, in Solesbee v.
 Balkcom, remarked that the onset of insanity while awaiting execution of a death sentence is not a rare phenomenon.
 Often, the death row phenomenon, being a result of a prolonged stay on death row, is an unintentional result of the long procedures used in the attempt to ensure the death penalty is applied only to the guilty.